-landscape coefficient [K_i] - A factor or coefficient used to modify reference evapotranspiration to reflect the water use of a particular plant or group of plants that includes species factor, density factor, and microclimate factor (e.g., $KL = K_s \times K_d \times K{mc}$).
+landscape coefficient $[K_i]$ - A factor or coefficient used to modify reference evapotranspiration to reflect the water use of a particular plant or group of plants that includes species factor, density factor, and microclimate factor (e.g., $KL = K_s x K_d x K{mc}$).
 (IA Landscape, 2000)

-Landscape Irrigation Design Standards Glossary of Irrigation Terminology landscape contractor - Any person who is in the business of constructing, installing, and/or maintaining turf, trees or ornamental plant material, and associated hardscaping in an urban environment.
+landscape contractor - Any person who is in the business of constructing, installing, and/or maintaining turf, trees or ornamental plant material, and associated hardscaping in an urban environment.
 (Water Mgt Committee, 2001)